Saturday, July 31st, 2010

 There is one record that is most puzzling and its source is "The Colonial and State Records of North Carolina," by Stephan B. Weeks:

-"Thursday, 4 January 1787, the House met according to (organize) troops for defense of Western County.
-Major Commandants (are/to be) Tillman Dixon, Thomas Evans....Captains (are/to be) Walter Carruth, James Tatom, John Ford, Richard Fenner, James Scurlock, Charles Crawford, Joshua Hadley, Henry Hyland."
-(From Volume 20, page 450)
+1787 January 4 – North Carolina State House: The House met according to (organize) troops for defense of Western County (Tennessee Territory).
+Major Commandants (will be) Tillman Dixon, Thomas Evans....Captains (will be) Walter Carruth, James Tatom, John Ford, Richard Fenner, James Scurlock, Charles Crawford, Joshua Hadley, Henry Hyland."

 Comment: Your guess is as good as mine.
-However, I speculate this should be the bachelor James Tatum.
+However, I speculate this best fits the bachelor Lieutenant James Tatum.

 (F).
 Search for a Military Pension

 If any pension paper exists, it might be a widow's pension for his wife, Amy.
-So far, none have been found.
+So far, nothing has been found.
 These are usually entered with at the county court system, such as a circuit court.
 The Courthouse at Watauga County, North Carolina, established 1850 from Ashe County, burned twice and their records were lost.
 Federal Revolutionary War records were lost when the British burned Washington, D.C. in 1814.
 Their subsequent collections are secondary records collected from counties and states.
-NARA (National Archives and Records Administration) was visited and only records could be found referring to the bachelor, James Tatum.
+NARA (National Archives and Records Administration) was visited by this writer and found only records referring to the bachelor, James Tatum.
 Ashe County court records have been turned over to the North Carolina State Archives and Library.
-These have not yet been reviewed, but are thought not indexed.
+These have not yet been reviewed, and are thought to be minimally indexed.

 1755-1761: James Tatum and Amy Sharp were born in Virginia, according to their grandson, James Tatum (Jr.) in his 1880 U.S. Census of Salt Creek, Mitchell County, Kansas.

-1782: The following Tatum's are listed on the Brunswick County, Virginia tax records: James Tatum, George Tatum, Jesse Tatum, Joseph Tatum, Nathaniel Tatum, and Paul Tatum.
+1782 Brunswick County, Virginia tax records: (include) James Tatum, George Tatum, Jesse Tatum, Joseph Tatum, Nathaniel Tatum, and Paul Tatum.

-1785: Deed of George Tatum and wife Lucretia of Brunswick County, Virginia sold to Lewis Lanier of same, 28 February 1785 for 140 pounds Virginia (money) 131 acres beginning at the fish hole on Crablouse Creek, Grassy Branch, Buckner Lanier, John Birdsong, the great path from George Tatum's to James Tatum's, Isaac House, Avery, Nat Gregory.
+1785 February 28 - Brunswick County, Virginia: George Tatum and wife Lucretia of Brunswick County, Virginia sold to Lewis Lanier of same, for 140 pounds Virginia (money) 131 acres beginning at the fish hole on Crablouse Creek, Grassy Branch, Buckner Lanier, John Birdsong, the great path from George Tatum's to James Tatum's, Isaac House, Avery, Nat Gregory.
 Witnesses: Buckner Lanier, Anistotle Eddridge, Buckner Daniel.
 Proved 28 February 1785.

-On 12 August 1786, "James Tatum" was assigned to a Rowan County Court jury.
+1786 August 12 – Rowan County, North Carolina: "James Tatum" was assigned to a Rowan County Court jury.
 Later on 7 November 1786, the court noted he was excused.

-(from "Abstracts of the Minutes of the Court of Pleas and Quarter Sessions – Rowan County, North Carolina 1775-1789," Volume III, by Jo White Linn, 1982, with original court reference Volume 5, page 12 and 18.)
+"Abstracts of the Minutes of the Court of Pleas and Quarter Sessions – Rowan County, North Carolina 1775-1789," Volume III, by Jo White Linn, 1982, with original court reference Volume 5, page 12 and 18.

-1789: Rowan County Tax List of Captain Pearson district (part that became Davie County: James Tatem, 123 acres, 1 white poll, and John Buckner, 1 white poll.
-Two years before in 1787, Captain Pearson noted another Tatum in his tax records – Joseph Tatum.
+1789 Rowan County Tax List of Captain Pearson: James Tatem, 123 acres, 1 white poll, and John Buckner, 1 white poll.
+This was the part that later became Davie County.
+Two years previously in 1787, Captain Pearson noted another Tatum in his tax records – Joseph Tatum.

 Rowan County, N.C.
 Deeds